MewsSystems/developers/jobs/Backend/Task/README.md

 - Dependency Injection Principle
   - Separate the concerns of constructing objects and using them.
 What this means is that the class should not be responsible of instantiating the dependencies they need to use.
   - In my opinion the most important principle, because it helps decoupling high-level and low-level modules, making it easier to change the low-level ones without affecting the others.

+### Caching

+For caching I used IMemoryCache (Microsoft.Extensions.Caching.Memory) and implemented an ICachingWrapper for unit testing/mocking purposes.
+I implemented this in order to increase performance and since the exchange rates provided by the bank are daily, I set the expiration date to 1 day after the cacheKey is created in memory.

 ### Logging